FLUX-SE/all_docs/flux_processing_release_notes.md

 * Incompatible AudioUnit issue in Apple Final Cut Pro
 * Plugins: Recall Preset Flags (e.g. “All but setup”) recall always everything
 * Preset Manager - UI issue with small plugins when a preset has been created
-* Session reload in VST with audio interruption
+* Ircam Verb Session reload in VST with audio interruption
-* Trax ‘error’ parameter not working
 * VST Plugins Session not correctly reloaded if it integrate an IO configuration change
 * Verb session - Dry/wet not applied in offline render
 * Verb v3 Atmos crash on AAX